exonum/exonum-doc/src/architecture/transactions.md

 lead to the same result (panic or return an identical error code) for at least 2/3 of the validators.

+> Side note:
+> maybe we could explain what happens
+> if transactions behave differently on different nodes.
+> It may be useful to emphasize the importance of identical behavior among nodes.

 ## Lifecycle

 ### 1. Creation